 We believe in best practices: We raise our livestock in the best way we can, doing what is best for each individual.
 Sometimes this means putting our own comfort aside or stretching our budget.
 Sometimes it means delaying our plans.
 Sometimes it requires us to tell people no. We are committed to creating a whole farm ecology that benefits the people and animals that live here, promotes local wildlife, and results in healthy land and products for our happy customers.

 We believe in doing our best: Even when it takes longer, even when the weather sucks, even when we're spread thin.
-Our daily practices on the farm and in our lives make sure that we are aligned with our goals, our philosophy, and our transparency.
+Our daily practices make sure that we are aligned with our goals, our philosophy, and our transparency.
 When you buy from Ballyhoo, you can be sure that every item was raised, grown, and made with integrity, dignity, and love.

 Madeline Rosenberg, Shepherdess

 Madeline Rosenberg has been raising wool sheep for ten years.
 She practices traditional methods of blade shearing, fiber processing, and handspinning.
 Madeline studied sustainability and is an advocate for holistic farming, a message she shares through hands-on educational experiences both on and off the farm.
-In addition to hosting a weekly fiber-related podcast, Madeline is a mentor for the Kentucky Sheep and Goat Development Small Ruminant for Profit School.
-She teaches workshops at conferences and festivals throughout the Midwest.
-She serves on the Board of Directors for the Kentucky Sheep and Wool Producers and is the state representative to the American Sheep Industry.
+In addition to hosting a fiber-related podcast, Madeline is a mentor for the Kentucky Sheep and Goat Development Small Ruminant for Profit School and teaches workshops throughout the US.
+She serves as Vice President for the Kentucky Sheep and Wool Producers, whom she also represents on the Kentucky Sheep and Goat Development Board, and is the state representative to the American Sheep Industry.

 Alex Rosenberg, Shearer and Farm Engineer

 Alex joined the Ballyhoo team in 2016 when he and Madeline moved to the current farm.
 Originally intending to be her assistant, Alex is now on his way to becoming a Certified Master Shearer.
-For the past 20 years, Alex has owned his own civil engineering firm in Louisville Kentucky.
+For over 20 years, Alex has owned his own civil engineering firm in Louisville.
 Those skills have certainly been invaluable in tackling the renovation and transformation of the farm!
 Alex serves with Madeline on the Shelby County Horticultural and Agricultural Advisory Council.